 Saturday, January 1, 2011

 Who am I?
 My name is Joshua Klein: An INTJ, furniture conservator, homesteader, husband, father, Christian, environmentalist, etc…

-My wife Julia, my son Eden, and I live in the rural coastal town of Sedgwick, Maine on a 7.5 acre homestead.
+My wife Julia, my sons Eden and Asher, and I live in the rural coastal town of Sedgwick, Maine on a 7.5 acre homestead.
 Chickens, bees, timber framing, and building a cob oven are some of the latest happenings at home.

 You can view my resume here … J. Klein Resume

 The Diary is focused on three areas:

-1. My furniture restoration business.
+1. My furniture conservation business.
 I periodically post how-to features, project treatment reports, and various musings on the relationship of craftsmanship to life.

 3. The homestead.
 My family is in the process of developing a homestead where we provide most of our own food and learn traditional skills to live our life.
 We occasionally post updates on projects at home.